BS in Human Development and Family Science

 Degree Program Description

-The Human Development and Family Science program is developed from a base of human development and family science courses.
+The Human Development and Family Science program is developed from a foundation of human development and family science courses.
 It is essential for the student working with children, adolescents or adults to understand and to be able to maximize the resources offered by the family.
 It is equally important for the student concerned with the quality of family life to recognize the intricate spiral of changing needs in the growing individual.
-Students must choose an emphasis area.

 Major Program Requirements

 A students must choose an emphasis area and complete a minimum of 120 credit hours to receive the degree.

 Majors in all of the emphasis areas in HDFS must complete the core courses below and additional course requirements (including General Education courses and Requirements in Related Areas) specific to each emphasis area.
 Requirements for each emphasis area are listed on their respective catalog pages: Child Development and Education, Child Life Specialist, Early Childhood Education in a Mobile Society, and Family and Lifespan Development.

 Students must achieve a grade of C (2.0) in all HDFS courses taken to meet degree requirements.